-The autolamp system provides light sensitive automatic on-off control of the exterior lights.
-When selected, the automatic high beam system is active, if equipped and if enabled.
-See Auto high beams later in this chapter.
+The autolamp system provides light sensitive automatic on/off control of the exterior lights normally controlled by the headlamp control.

-- To turn autolamps on, rotate the control counterclockwise to 🖔 . - To turn autolamps off, rotate the control clockwise to off.
+- To turn autolamps on, rotate the control clockwise to 🛱 . - To turn autolamps off, rotate the control counterclockwise to $\bigcirc$ .

-The autolamp system also keeps the lights on for a predetermined amount of time after the ignition is turned off.
+The autolamp system also keeps the lights on for a predetermined amount of time after the ignition switch is turned to off.
 You can change the amount of time the lamps stay on by using the programming procedure that follows:

-Note: With autolamps, your vehicle has a headlamps on with windshield wipers feature.
-If the windshield wipers are turned on (for a brief period of time), the exterior lamps will turn on with the headlamp control in the autolamp position.
+Note: If the vehicle is equipped with autolamps it will have the headlamps on with windshield wipers feature.
+If the windshield wipers are turned on for a brief period of time, the exterior lamps will turn on with the headlamp control in the Autolamp position.

-Autolamps - Programmable exit delay
+Autolamps - programmable exit delay